This is some text inside of a div block.

 Pretend Play

 Simple pretend play emerges as a significant cognitive milestone at 18 months.
 Your toddler begins using objects symbolically, understanding that one thing can represent another.
-Common pretend activities include:
+Common pretend activities include feeding a doll or stuffed animal with a spoon, putting a toy phone to their ear and "talking," pushing a toy car while making engine sounds, and covering a doll with a blanket for "sleep."

 This imaginative play demonstrates your child's growing ability to think abstractly.
 They're creating mental representations of real-world activities and applying them to their toys.
 Pretend play also reveals their understanding of everyday routines and social interactions they've observed.